SidBambah/Twitter-Streaming/README.md

 results are stored in a bucket and the final results are written to a SQL database.
 The streaming time is currently set to 20 minutes, but can easily be adjusted with the STREAMTIME variable.

+config_instructions.txt - Instructions for options needed in Dataproc cluster creation and commands that need to be run on the cluster to execute the software.

 ## Data Visualization